Frankmoises7/simulacion-check-aerolinea/README.md

 I assign fetched properties to the passenger to display in the response.
 I order the passengers by purchase and then I assign them a seat.
-If the passenger is a minor, I assign a seat next to the adult who is in the same purchase. then I show the date
+If the passenger is a minor, I assign a seat next to the adult who is in the same purchase. then I show the data.

+For everything to work you must use the url where the project is deployed and add the following route:

+**/flights/:id/passengers**

 ### Folder structure